-- (f) Prior to this meeting, the committee will have reviewed the packet and will prepare 10-15 questions to be addressed, as well as provide the opportunity to further discuss why the applying organization disciplinary probation or suspension status should be altered or terminated.
+- (f) Prior to this meeting, the committee will have reviewed the packet and will prepare questions to be addressed, as well as provide the opportunity to further discuss why the registered student organization's organizational disciplinary status should be altered or terminated.
 No alterations shall be made to include new or increased sanctions.
 Should the committee feel that further information and/or documentation is necessary in order to render a recommendation, the review may be temporarily recessed.
-A time frame of not more than two (2) weeks will be given to the organization to produce requested information and/or documentation.
-Upon receipt of the requested information and/or documentation, the committee will reconvene the review with the organization. - (g) After the meeting, the committee will issue a recommendation to the Director of the OSC or designee.
-The Director of the OSC or designee will provide a decision to the registered student organization in writing within seven (7) business days of receiving the recommendation. - (h) If the request is denied by the Director of the OSC or designee the decision shall include a concise and explicit written statement that explains the basis for that decision. - (i) There is no appeal process for a Student Organization Disciplinary CREED Review meeting decision.
+The registered student organization will be given ten (10) business days to produce the information and/or documentation the committee requested.
+Upon receipt of the requested information and/or documentation, the rommittee will reconvene the CREED review meeting with the registered student organization. - (g) After the meeting, the committee will issue a recommendation to the Director of SCAI or designee.
+The Director of SCAI or designee will provide a final decision to the registered student organization in writing within ten (10) business days of receiving the recommendation. - (h) If the request is denied by the Director of SCAI or designee the decision shall include a concise and explicit written statement that explains the basis for that final decision. - (i) There is no appeal process for a Registered Student Organization Disciplinary CREED Review meeting decision.

-UCF-5.015 Student Academic Behavior Standards
+UCF-5.015 Student Academic Misconduct Review Process